dw/tinystomp/README.md

 href="https://github.com/nikipore/stompest/">Stompest</a>, which is a more thoroughly developed module you should probably try first.

+However if you're planning on parsing more than 2500 messages/sec and hope to have at least half the CPU left for useful work, tinystomp may be a better option as half a CPU is closer to 30000 messages/sec.

 Unlike stompest, tinystop lacks:

 * Thorough conformance testing